Claude Rossman: Professional baseball

 In 1908, Rossman had the best year of his career.
 Rossman was among the American League leaders in most batting categories: 2nd in doubles with 33 (trailing only Ty Cobb); 3rd in total bases with 219 and extra base hits with 48 (trailing teammates Cobb and Crawford in both categories); 4th in slugging percentage at .418; 5th in RBIs (71), triples (13), and OPS (.748); and 6th in batting average at .294.
 In the 1908 World Series, Rossman had two hits and 3 RBIs in another losing effort to the Chicago Cubs.

 Batting behind Ty Cobb in the Detroit lineup, Rossman had a useful talent for laying down bunts.
 Rossman was so proficient at bunting that Cobb was regularly able to streak from first to third base on Rossman's bunts.

 On August 20, 1909, with Rossman batting .261 in his third season in Detroit, the Tigers traded him to the St. Louis Browns for Tom Jones.
 Rossman played in only 2 games for the Browns, his last major league game occurring on September 3, 1909.

 Rossman continued to play professionally in the American Association after leaving the Browns.
 First with Columbus in 1910 and later that season with Minneapolis, where he continued to play until 1914.

 Rossman had a peculiar emotional quirk where he sometimes froze and could not throw the ball when he became excited.
 Runners would lead off first to draw a throw from the pitcher, then run to second when Rossman froze.
 Rossman had excellent range as a first baseman.
 His career Range factor of 11.06 at first base was almost 2.00 full points above the average for first baseman of his era.
 But his propensity to freeze with the ball in his throwing hand is said to have greatly shortened his career.
 He was 28 when he played his last major league game.

 In 511 major league games, Rossman hit .283 with 523 hits, 238 RBI, 175 runs, 109 extra base hits, and 49 stolen bases.

 Later years

-Rossman died at age 46 in Poughkeepsie, New York, while residing as a patient at the Hudson River State Hospital for the Insane where he had been a patient for several years.
+In December 1922, Rossman was living in Minneapolis when he was psychiatrically hospitalized.
+A patrolman found him on the street "muttering to himself and acting queerly."
+Financial troubles were thought to be a cause of his condition; it was reported that he had $20,000 saved when he last played professional baseball seven years earlier but was down to less than $100 at the time of his breakdown.
+In 1924, Rossman began residing at Hudson River State Hospital in Poughkeepsie, New York after being transferred from a hospital in Albany.
+He had returned to New York some time earlier before his "nervous condition" worsened.
+Rossman died at age 46 at the Hudson River State Hospital.
 He is buried in an unmarked grave within the Rossman family plot in the Mellenville Union Cemetery, just outside the village of Philmont.